Barbu Solacolu: Early life

+Symbolist debut

 The young man slowly changed focus, arriving at the brand of mainline Symbolism cherished by Panait Cerna, Dimitrie Anghel, Ion Minulescu, and Donar Munteanu; he was also directly influenced by his three high-school colleagues and friends: Poldi Chapier, Tristan Tzara, and Ion Vinea (though he was not interested in collaborating on their review, Simbolul).
 He made his pseudonymous debut (as "Barsol" and "Falstaff") in the 1911 editions of the Symbolist review Versuri și Proză, his work also taken up in Sărbătoarea Eroilor, in Ovid Densusianu's Vieața Nouă, and in N. D. Cocea's Rampa and Facla.
 Solacolu was also published, with his full name, by Constantin Banu's Flacăra in 1912—he noted that he had used the "then-fashionable" amphibrach, and that the same issue also featured the debut of a poet he viewed as more accomplished than him, namely D. Iacobescu.
 At Rampa, he completed and published a Romanian version of Roberto Bracco's Fiori d'arancio—this being his first contribution to theater.

 In collaboration with Al. Westfried, Solacolu translated and published from Maeterlinck's Serres chaudes.
 Scholar Remus Zăstroiu revisited this as an outstanding contribution, given its "surprising zeal".
 Solacolu's own youth poetry was a mixture of Symbolism (which he himself identified as a subset of "mystical romanticism") and decadent writing.

-With time, Solacolu turned to a more bucolic style, which, accordin to reviewers such as Șerban Cioculescu and Virgil Gheorghiu, anticipated better known contributions by Ion Pillat.
+With time, Solacolu turned to a more bucolic style, which, according to reviewers such as Șerban Cioculescu and Virgil Gheorghiu, anticipated better known contributions by Ion Pillat.
 Gheorghiu praised Solacolu for his poetic concision and preciseness, which also characterized his contribution as a translator.
 Zăstroiu notes the diversity of critical assessments, with critics seeing Solocaolu as either a traditionalist in line with Ștefan Octavian Iosif or a modern poet à la George Bacovia.
 Zăstroiu validates both these assessments: in his definition, Solacolu managed to bring together "Symbolist accessories" such as the "aquatic mystery" into a "rural landscape that is not at all engulfed in nostalgia for the past".

 From 1913 to 1915, Solacolu completed two years of studies at the University of Bucharest's law faculty.
 During those months, with Romania still neutral in what became World War I, Solacolu was marginally involved with the literary-political circles of Alexandru Bogdan-Pitești and Ioan Slavici, which were supportive of the Central Powers.
 Decades later, he confessed to having purposefully stayed away from controversy, only publishing politically neutral literature in Slavici's Ziua; he also recalled seeing a passive Slavici taking orders from Bogdan-Pitești, the alleged spy.
 Solacolu was drafted into the Land Forces, upon Romania's entry into war.
 Part of his family remained in Bucharest, which soon fell to the Germans.
 Barbu followed the army on its northeastern retreat, went to the Iași military school, and eventually participated in the Budapest Campaign as a second lieutenant in the cavalry.
 He received the Military Virtue Medal and was an Officer of the Order of the Crown.